 - Danny Santana (Rock Cats) – (39-115) .339/.353/.435 (.788) with seven doubles, two triples and seven steals.

 - Byron Buxton (Kernels) – (35-119) .294/.380/.454 (.833) with six doubles, two triples, three homers and a remarkable 17 stolen bases.

 - Adam Walker (Kernels) – (30-107) .280/.310/.523 (.833) with eight doubles, three triples, four home runs.

-It was another very solid month for Twins minor league hitting prospects.
-Hopefully through several promotions, there will continue to be plenty of options in June!
+It was another very solid month for Twins' minor league hitting prospects.
+Hopefully, even through several likely promotions, there will continue to be plenty of options in June!